Saturday, November 5, 2016

 So the Bergens capture a bunch of Trolls, and it’s up to the king of the Trolls’ daughter, the always positive princess, Poppy (voiced by Anna Kendrick-The Twilight Saga, Pitch Perfect, Into the Woods) and a negative Troll named Branch (voiced by Justin Timberlake-Shrek the Third, The Social Network, In Time) who has lost the ability to be happy, to embark on a journey to save their friends before the Trollsmas dinner, a Bergen holiday dedicated to eating Trolls.

-The film also features the voices of Zooey Deschanel (Elf, Yes Man, New Girl) as Bridget, Russell Brand (Despicable Me, Hop, Rock of Ages) as Creek, James Corden (Doctor Who, Planet 51, Into the Woods) as Biggie, Gwen Stefani (Saturday Night Live, The Aviator, The Voice) as DJ Suki, Icona Pop’s Aino Jawo as Satin, Ron Funches (Get Hard, The Adventures of Puss in Boots, Home: Adventures with Tip & Oh) as Cooper, Kunal Nayyar (Ice Age: Continental Drift, The Big Bang Theory, Sanjay and Craig) as Guy Diamond, YouTube personality, GloZell as Grandma Rosiepuff, Ricky Dillon (The Soup Investigates, AwesomenessTV) as Aspen Heitz, Christine Baranski (Addams Family Values, How the Grinch Stole Christmas, Into the Woods) as Chef, John Cleese (Monty Python’s Flying Circus, George of the Jungle, Shrek 2 and 3) as King Gristle Sr., Christopher Mintz-Plasse (How to Train Your Dragon, ParaNorman, Pitch Perfect) as Prince Gristle Jr., SpongeBob Squarepants writer and storyboard artist, Walt Dohrn (Shrek Forever After, Puss in Boots: The Three Diablos, Penguins of Madagascar) as Cloud Guy, Jeffrey Tambor (Arrested Development, How the Grinch Stole Christmas, Hellboy) as King Peppy, Quvenzhané Wallis (Beasts of the Southern Wild, Annie, Lemonade) as Harper, and the film’s director, Mike Mitchell (Sky High, Shrek Forever After, The SpongeBob Movie: Sponge Out of Water) as Darius.
+The film also features the voices of Zooey Deschanel (Elf, Yes Man, New Girl) as Bridget, Russell Brand (Despicable Me, Hop, Rock of Ages) as Creek, James Corden (Doctor Who, Planet 51, Into the Woods) as Biggie, Gwen Stefani (Saturday Night Live, The Aviator, The Voice) as DJ Suki, Icona Pop’s Aino Jawo as Satin, Ron Funches (Get Hard, The Adventures of Puss in Boots, Home: Adventures with Tip & Oh) as Cooper, Kunal Nayyar (Ice Age: Continental Drift, The Big Bang Theory, Sanjay and Craig) as Guy Diamond, YouTube personality, GloZell as Grandma Rosiepuff, Ricky Dillon (The Soup Investigates, AwesomenessTV) as Aspen Heitz, Christine Baranski (Addams Family Values, How the Grinch Stole Christmas, Into the Woods) as Chef, John Cleese (Monty Python’s Flying Circus, George of the Jungle, Shrek 2 and 3) as King Gristle Sr., Christopher Mintz-Plasse (How to Train Your Dragon, ParaNorman, Pitch Perfect) as Prince Gristle Jr., SpongeBob Squarepants writer and storyboard artist, Walt Dohrn (Shrek Forever After, Puss in Boots: The Three Diablos, Penguins of Madagascar) as Cloud Guy, Jeffrey Tambor (Arrested Development, How the Grinch Stole Christmas, Hellboy 1 and 2) as King Peppy, Quvenzhané Wallis (Beasts of the Southern Wild, Annie, Lemonade) as Harper, and the film’s director, Mike Mitchell (Sky High, Shrek Forever After, The SpongeBob Movie: Sponge Out of Water) as Darius.

 Overall, Trolls is a serviceable kids’ movie, it has decent characters, colorful animation, songs, and easy laughs, it’s hard to pan a movie that’s so adorable and harmless, for the right reasons.
 If you got little kids and want to entertain them for an hour and a half, this won’t be a waste of your time.